AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 ## Conditions

 Write operations in DynamoDb support conditions.
-EfficientDynamoDb provides the same fluent API for specifying write condition for all three operations.
+EfficientDynamoDb provides the same fluent API for specifying write conditions for all three operations.

-If condition is not met, operation will throw the `ConditionalCheckFailedException`.
+If condition is not met, the operation will throw the `ConditionalCheckFailedException`.

-In the following examples we'll use this condition:
+In the following examples, we'll use this condition:

 ```csharp
 var condition = Condition<UserEntity>.On(x => x.FirstName).EqualsTo("John");